 Recent Business Highlights

 - GoPro closed a second lien credit facility of $50 million.
-As part of the agreement, GoPro issued an aggregate of 11.1 million warrants to purchase shares of its common stock at an exercise price of $1.25.
+As part of the agreement, GoPro issued an aggregate of 11.1 million warrants to purchase shares of its common stock at an exercise price of $1.25 per share.

-- GoPro added two easy and advanced 360 editing tools to the GoPro App, MotionFrame and POV, offering a way to review, capture and share traditional fixed-frame videos and photos from 360 footage.
+- Added two new editing tools to the GoPro App: MotionFrame and POV, for reviewing, capturing, and sharing traditional fixed-frame videos and photos from 360-degree footage.